blazium-engine/blazium-docs/tutorials/xr/xr_action_map.rst

 .. note::
   There is an important conclusion to be made here:
-  When a controller is found, and the action map is applied to it, the XR runtime is not limited to the exact configurations you set up in Godot's action map editor.
+  When a controller is found, and the action map is applied to it, the XR runtime is not limited to the exact configurations you set up in Blazium's action map editor.
   While the runtime will generally choose a suitable mapping based on one of the bindings you set up in the action map, it can deviate from it.